ariakit/ariakit/components/dialog.md

 ### Scrollbar width

-When the [`preventBodyScroll`](/apis/dialog#preventbodyscroll) prop is set to `true` (default on [`modal`](/apis/dialog#modal) dialogs), the scrollbar will be automatically hidden when the dialog is open.
-If you have `position:fixed` elements on your page, you may need to adjust their padding to account for the missing scrollbar width.
+When the [`preventBodyScroll`](/apis/dialog#preventbodyscroll) prop is set to `true` (default for [`modal`](/apis/dialog#modal) dialogs), the scrollbar will be automatically hidden when the dialog is open.
+If your page contains `position:fixed` elements, you might need to modify their padding to compensate for the missing scrollbar width.

 Ariakit automatically defines a `--scrollbar-width` CSS variable.
-You can use this variable to adjust the `padding-right` of your fixed elements:
+You can apply this variable to adjust the `padding-right` of your fixed elements:

 ```css
 .header {